Material engineers improve the road you travel on, the coal used to fuel a factory, and the sidewalk in your neighborhood. Through their study of

 Civil Engineering's Materials group has a loyal alumni network in both academia and private practice around the world.
 Research is divided into two broad themes: Asphalt and Bituminous Materials, and Portland Cement and Concrete.The American Concrete Institute at Purdue University also offers opportunities for students to bridge the gap between academic learning and professional practice.

-In cooperation with the Purdue Student Chapter of the Institute of Transportation Engineers, Dr. Benjamin Colucci-Rios will speak as part of the Leonard E. Wood Lecture on September 8, 2015, 3:30 pm in Hampton Hall of Civil Engineering (HAMP) 1144.
-The title of his talk will be, Innovation in Transportation in the 21st Century.
+In cooperation with the Purdue Student Chapter of the Institute of Transportation Engineers, Dr. Benjamin Colucci-Rios delivered his Leonard E. Wood Lecture on September 8, 2015, entitled, "Innovation in Transportation in the 21st Century."

 The "smasher" peacock mantis shrimp is able to repeatedly pummel the shells of prey using a bizarre hammer-like appendage that, new research shows, can withstand rapid-fire blows by neutralizing certain frequencies of "shear waves."

 May 26, 2015

 Pablo Zavattieri, Associate Professor of Civil Engineering, has been invited to participate in the fifth Indonesian-American Kavli Frontiers of Science symposium July 28-31, 2015 in Makassar, Indonesia.
 The symposium is sponsored by the Indonesian Academy of Sciences, the U.S. National Academy of Sciences and the U.S. Agency for International Development (USAID).

 April 17, 2015

 CE grad students Nate Todd and Robert Spragg volunteer their time in the Big Brothers Big Sisters program to help make a positive impact in the lives of area youth.

 April 1, 2015